 R developer's guide to Azure

 Many data scientists dealing with ever-increasing volumes of data are looking for ways to harness the power of cloud computing for their analyses.
-This article provides an overview of the various ways that data scientists can leverage their existing skills with the R programming language in Azure.
+This article provides an overview of the various ways that data scientists can use their existing skills with the R programming language in Azure.

 Microsoft has fully embraced the R programming language as a first-class tool for data scientists.
 By providing many different options for R developers to run their code in Azure, the company is enabling data scientists to extend their data science workloads into the cloud when tackling large-scale projects.